Rahix/Poppy-Logic-Controller/Hardware/PoppyIO/NOTES.md

   Limiting value (7V) is reached at 35V.
 - [x] Verify logic step-down:  Multiple 74VHC14 data-sheets mention that it can be used to step down to Vcc.
-- [ ] Defined initial state for inverters?
+- [x] Defined initial state for inverters?
+  - 680R pulls down to GND

 ### Outputs
 - [x] Indicator LEDs